Cancer Prevention: Live Longer With These Simple Steps

 - Produces hormones such as leptin, that appear to promote cell proliferation.

-Unfortunately, few studies have managed to actually estimate the effects of losing weight on cancer risk in those who are already overweight.
+Unfortunately, few studies have managed to actually estimate the effects losing weight has on cancer risk in those who are already overweight.
 One Swedish study found bariatric surgery lowered a woman's overall risk of cancer by one-third, but interestingly, this benefit didn't apply to men.

 3. Exercise, Exercise, Excercise